9/11 20 years later: New movies, TV series and documentaries examining that tragic, fateful day

 Rebuilding Hope: The Children of 9/11 (Discovery Plus)

-Documentary following the lives of four children whose fathers were killed in 9/11.
+This documentary follows the lives of four children whose fathers were killed on 9/11.